 Watts-Lay comments; “The impact of not shopping around is that many could end up with less money in their pocket at-retirement than could have been the case.
 For example, the Financial Conduct Authority (FCA) found that individuals could increase the income from their pension by up to 13% by shopping around and switching to providers with lower charges.”

 The report discusses the view that default retirement pathways (a pre-determined option for disengaged individuals who do not make decisions about how to take income at-retirement) have the potential to improve retirement outcomes for some, but would be challenging to design and implement.

 Watts-Lay comments; “In reality, I don’t believe anyone should be defaulted at-retirement without some type of guidance and a proactive decision being made.
 For example as recognised in the report, if those with multiple pension pots were to default based on individual pots rather than the collective value, the likely outcome for many will be sub-optimal and actually reduce income.
 Partly because many will end up paying more tax than is necessary or because they haven’t considered their changing income needs throughout retirement.”

 The report suggests that engagement with guidance or advice could be improved if it was offered in the workplace, particularly if it was offered at no cost to the employee as part of their benefits package.

-Watts-Lay comments; “Responsible employers are now beginning to realise the benefits of sourcing reputable firms to deliver financial education, guidance and regulated advice for their employees.
-After all, there is a vested interest in ensuring employees feel secure when it comes to their finances, especially when it comes to preparing for retirement.
-The best way to achieve this is by providing employees with the knowledge to make informed financial decisions and therefore producing better outcomes.”
+Watts-Lay comments; “Responsible employers are now beginning to realise the benefits of using reputable firms to deliver financial education, guidance and regulated advice for their employees.
+It is a win win for all if employees feel secure when it comes to their finances, especially when it comes to preparing for retirement.
+The best way to achieve this is by providing employees with the knowledge to make informed financial decisions and therefore producing better outcomes for all.”